The delusion of Power-Over plays on the natural human need to feel safe – safe to protect self and family, safe to survive and thrive.

 This division also further emphasizes the erroneous belief that personal choice is not to be trusted especially the self-choice exercised by those classified as weak, of lesser value, as other.

 However, just as each person is inherently worthy, each person intrinsically has choice to exercise in each moment.

 We are equals; we complement one another.

 To move past the pressure of Power-Over, the power dynamic shifts to Power-With where power is exchanged as equals no longer divided.

 This is possible when self-choice is trusted.

 This is an excerpt from my book, To Do Your Work.

-The rest of this second chapter describes the Delusion of Power-Over through the power dynamics of Power-Over, Power-With, and Power-Within in more detail and covers the release path for this pressure point.
+The rest of this first chapter describes Blind Production in more detail and covers the release path for this pressure point.

 To learn more about the concepts within To Do Your Work, begin with this article: The Spiritual Practice of Personal Power.